IBM/ToDoBackend/Workshop.md

    ```
    This will be used to make sure that access to the todoStore is serialized, so the app does not crash on concurrent requests.

-3. Register a handler for a `POST` request on `/todos` that stores the ToDo item data
+3. Register a handler for a `POST` request on `/todos` that stores the ToDo item data.
    1. Add the following into the `postInit()` function:
    ```swift
    router.post("/todos", handler: storeHandler)
    ```
-   2. Implement the `storeHandler()` that receives a ToDo, and returns the stored ToDo
+   2. Implement the `storeHandler()` that receives a ToDo, and returns the stored ToDo.
    Add the following as a function in the App class:
    ```swift
     func storeHandler(todo: ToDo, completion: (ToDo?, RequestError?) -> Void ) {